peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal DivideToExponent(EDecimal divisor,
  int desiredExponentInt)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 32-bit signed integer) to the result, using the half-even rounding mode.

 * `EDecimal DivideToExponent(EDecimal divisor,
  int desiredExponentInt,
  EContext ctx)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 32-bit signed integer) to the result, using the half-even rounding mode.

 * `EDecimal DivideToExponent(EDecimal divisor,
  int desiredExponentInt,
  ERounding rounding)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 32-bit signed integer) to the result, using the half-even rounding mode.

 * `EDecimal DivideToExponent(EDecimal divisor,
  long desiredExponentSmall)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 64-bit signed integer) to the result, using the half-even rounding mode.

 * `EDecimal DivideToExponent(EDecimal divisor,
  long desiredExponentSmall,
  EContext ctx)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result.

 * `EDecimal DivideToExponent(EDecimal divisor,
  long desiredExponentSmall,
  ERounding rounding)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result.

 * `EDecimal DivideToExponent(EDecimal divisor,
  EInteger exponent)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result, using the half-even rounding mode.

 * `EDecimal DivideToExponent(EDecimal divisor,
  EInteger exponent,
  EContext ctx)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result.

 * `EDecimal DivideToExponent(EDecimal divisor,
  EInteger desiredExponent,
  ERounding rounding)`<br>
+ Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result.

 * `EDecimal DivideToIntegerNaturalScale(EDecimal divisor)`<br>
  Divides two arbitrary-precision decimal numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this